walles/riff/README.md

 * Create a Rakefile that can install dependencies, build, run tests, package and optionally deploy as well.
 * Make a first public release
+* Running from a git clone should work even if Riff is installed globally on the system.